 Living Abroad Changes in 2022

-The year of 2o2o went down as one of the worst years in history, with a deadly pandemic spreading quickly around the globe.
+The year of 2020 went down as one of the worst years in history, with a deadly pandemic spreading quickly around the globe.
 We thought that would be the end of it, but variants kept rearing their heads after the majority were vaccinated, so travel remained highly disrupted in 2021.
-While this will hopefully abate as 2022 goes on and fewer people will probably end up dying, we’re still going to be dealing with closed borders and complicated entry restrictions.
+While this is abating steadily as 2022 goes on and fewer people are dying, especially the vaccinated ones, we’re still going to be dealing with closed borders and complicated entry restrictions for a while.

 That makes the question of the cheapest places to live in the world kind of rhetorical instead of practical in some locations.
 Now we have to ask, “For a move in the near future or in the far future?”
 It still makes sense to plan for a move abroad to a closed country if you can’t pull the trigger until years down the road anyway because of a physical job you’d have to leave, a looming retirement, or a family situation.
 But if you were going to move soon—or become a digital nomad roaming the world—your options are probably going to remain somewhat limited until most of the world has multiple shots and cases go into steep decline.

-As a result, you’ll see that this living abroad list is very heavy on Latin America and Europe.
-That’s not because I’m writing this as an American; it’s because more of those nations opened back up than the ones in Asia did.
+You’ll see that this living abroad list is a bit skewed to Latin America and Europe.
+That’s not because I’m writing this as an American; it’s because more of those nations opened back up early than the ones in Asia did.
 For now anyway, the best countries for Americans to move to because of flight prices and time zones also happen to be the best countries to move to that are open.

 Since most people who grew up in a first-world environment aren’t willing to go that far, however, here are the most affordable places to live in the world that are reasonably comfortable, with what an average foreigner is spending.
 Here’s where you can live a half-price life and still have good infrastructure (including internet fast enough to run a business or work remotely), a decent house or apartment to live in, and a fair number of the conveniences you’re used to.
 You can enjoy the place you’re living and go out instead of staying home with a book every night eating rice and beans.